datakind/sst-app-api/terraform/README.md

 ### Environment Secrets

-The application of the templates creates initial <env>-<service>-env-file secrets for the [Cloud Run services](https://console.cloud.google.com/run).
+The initial application of the templates creates initial <env>-<service>-env-file secrets for the [Cloud Run services](https://console.cloud.google.com/run).
 Using [Secret Manager](https://console.cloud.google.com/security/secret-manager) you must add a new version containing all the secrets needed to run the application.

 ### DNS Configs